onyx-and-iris/voicemeeter-rb/README.md

 `vm.apply_config(<configname>)`

-You may load config files in TOML format.
+You may load config files in YAML format.
 Three example configs have been included with the package.
 Remember to save current settings before loading a config.
 To set one you may do: